algolia/kubernetes-hands-on/06-deployment/README.md

 * `replicaset`: named `replicaset.apps/[...]`

 So in fact k8s created more `kind` than expected.
-We won't go into details of what a [`ReplicaSet`](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) is, just keep it mind that it ensures that a specified number of pod replicas are running at any one time.
+We won't go into details of what a [`ReplicaSet`](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) is, just keep it mind that it ensures that a specified number of pod are running at any time.

 ## Scale up

-Let's play with our deployment now.
+Let's play with our `deployment` now.
 Update the number of `replicas` in the yaml, to a reasonable number - say `5`.

 ```bash